 - There are a number of procedures in place to ensure that boarders have regular interaction with staff, that staff are confident of students' wellbeing, and that staff know the whereabouts, or how to find the whereabouts, of all students. - Students are expected to attend all boarding registrations as outlined in Routines, unless prior permission has been obtained.
-Student attendance is monitored and where students are frequently absent from or late to registrations without adequate reason, sanctions may be applied. - Where students are absent from registration with permission they should call the boarding house to check in as soon as is possible.

-Signing In/Out

-Whenever a student leaves or returns to the boarding house they must sign in/out using the Reach app or the tablet in reception.

-Students must sign out to the correct location, and should update the app if they change location.

-Lower School Students

-- Additional procedures are in place for lower school students, and students of compulsory school age (aged 15 or under on 1st September 2023).
-Sixth form students who are of compulsory school age are also expected to follow these procedures. - Lower school boarders should travel to/from school in pairs or groups.
-They should return from school before going elsewhere. - Lower school students should sign out with another boarder whenever they leave the house unless prior permission to travel alone has been granted. - Lower school students should call the boarding house every two hours and should return to boarding after four hours unless they have prior permission.
+Student attendance is monitored and where students are frequently absent from or late to registrations without adequate reason, sanctions may be applied. - Where students are absent from registration with permission, they should call the boarding house to check in as soon as is possible. - Signing In/Out - Whenever a student leaves or returns to the boarding house they must sign in/out using the Reach app or the tablet in reception. - Students must sign out to the correct location, and should update the app if they change location. - Senior School Students - Additional procedures are in place for Senior School students, and students of compulsory school age (aged 15 or under on 1st September 2023).
+Sixth Form students who are of compulsory school age are also expected to follow these procedures. - Senior School boarders should travel to/from school in pairs or groups.
+They should return from school before going elsewhere. - Senior School students should sign out with another boarder whenever they leave the house unless prior permission to travel alone has been granted. - Senior School students should call the boarding house every two hours and should return to boarding after four hours unless they have prior permission. - Exeats - If a student would like to stay away from PBH overnight during term time then an Exeat Leave Request must be submitted at least 48 hours in advance of the proposed overnight stay. - Request should be submitted via Reach; students will not be permitted to leave for exeat until leave requests are endorsed by their parent/guardian, and by the host if this a different person.

-Exeats

-- If a student would like to stay away from PBH overnight during term time then an exeat leave request must be submitted at least 48 hours in advance of the proposed overnight stay. - Request should be submitted via Reach; students will not be permitted to leave for exeat until leave requests are endorsed by their parent/guardian, and by the host if this a different person. - Any student under the age of 18 staying away overnight must be under the care and supervision of an appropriate adult.
+- Any student under the age of 18 staying away overnight must be under the care and supervision of an appropriate adult.
 This adult must be aged 25 or older and not living in student accommodation; their contact information must also be provided. - Where a student is under the age of 16 they should be collected and returned by an appropriate adult unless prior arrangements have been agreed by the Head of Boarding. - Students over the age of 16 may travel to their exeat destination unaccompanied.
 Adult supervision is still expected. - With parental confirmation, students over the age of 18 may take an exeat without a supervising adult present. - Late exeat requests will be approved only at the discretion of the duty staff member. - If an exeat is taken, then students are not permitted to return to boarding until at least 08:00 on the following day.
-Students should return from weekend exeats no later than 18:30 on Sundays in order to attend prep.
+Students should return from weekend exeats no later than 18:30 on Sundays in order to attend prep. - Holidays - PBH will close for October and February half terms, as well as the Christmas and Summer holidays.
+All students are expected to depart the boarding house for these periods. - PBH will remain open during the Easter holidays to support the Easter revision programme; if students wish to stay at PBH during the Easter period there will be an additional cost. - Students not remaining for the Easter holidays are expected to pack up their rooms. - PBH will remain open for all students during the May half term. - Travel and accommodation plans must be submitted via Reach. - Absences be followed.